layadas/layadas.github.io/_pages/research.md

 - In order to account for locality-based similarities in consumption patterns, we proposed PCA along with compressed sensing to perform spatio-temporal compression
 - In order to improve the compression ratio, I employed autoencoders to perform nonlinear compression of the consumption data

-### Resilience of Smart Grid
-The smart grid is prone to extreme conditions imposed by the environment such as hurricanes and cyber-attacks that can result in loss of power.
-A resilient grid swiftly recovers from such conditions and resumes normal operation.
-We are currently working on quantifying the resilience of smart grid with graph theoretic methods.

-### Side Projects
+### Additional Projects
-I have been involved in a few side projects during PhD and post-doc:
+I have been involved in a few additional projects during PhD and post-doc:
 - Understanding control room operator actions with cognitive engineering (IITGN)
 - Sensor placement for leak localisation in water distribution networks (IITGN)
 - Fault diagnosis of DC motors with machine learning (IITGN)